Chichester Cathedral Peregrines - from Friday 28th April to Sunday 2nd July 2017

 Mid April - eggs hatch usually over 1 - 3 days

-22nd April - project opens to the public in the garden of the Cloisters Café.
+Mid April (dates TBC) - project opens to the public in the garden of the Cloisters Café.
 Visitors can view images from the nestbox on the live webcam and use binoculars and telescopes to watch the birds flying and perching on the Cathedral turrets.

 Mid to end April - eggs hatch usually over 1 - 3 days

 Last week of May - chicks are ringed

-Mid June to 10th July - project moves to the Cathedral Green where visitors can use binoculars and telescopes to watch the young start to learn to fly.
+Mid June to early July - project moves to the Cathedral Green where visitors can use binoculars and telescopes to watch the young start to learn to fly.

 Many of the Peregrine chicks raised over the years have later been spotted at locations far and wide, click here to find out more.